FrostSource/vinny_christmas/README.md

 If you know of any way to solve these issues I would LOVE to know how.

-* ~Objectives notes become blurry/low quality when away from them and won't pop back in until the player shoves their face into them.~ **Fixed by tagging the materials with no LOD**
+* Some people are experiencing crashes after the saw section.
 * Some areas have noticeable hitches when moving close such as: Jerma's bedroom doorway, Saw freezer by the button, objectives notice board.
 * Bunker room with hole has black props sometimes. ~~**Moving the lights a bit fixed this for some reason**~~ Randomly black again?
+* ~Objectives notes become blurry/low quality when away from them and won't pop back in until the player shoves their face into them.~ **Fixed by tagging the materials with no LOD**
 * ~~Initial light when player gets captured has buggy fog.
 Maybe narrowed it down to player being teleported instead of moving over time.~~ **Fixed by teleporting player twice**
 * ~~Firework rocket makes player drop everything.
 Is there a way to target a specific entity?~~ **Fixed by applying 0 damage with a bullet type**
 * ~~Dust(?) particles floating around without precipitation volume or any known particles that could cause it.~~ **Went away?
 Perhaps a rogue local particle**